JDwangmo/sentiment_classification/README.md

 ## sentiment_classification

 ### Overview:
-This repository is about English text sentiment classification tasks.
+This repository is about tasks on English text sentiment analysis or topic categorization.
 The dataset has been collected from several paper.
 Some experiments is reproduced using python.
 I will maintain a list for several papers using these data and make comparison of results.
 ###### See also
 http://neuro.imm.dtu.dk/wiki/Sentiment_analysis: The more detailed information of sentiment analysis can be learned from here, including concepts, data set,affective word lists, related papers...